sumairrathore/Project_4/README.md

 1. To start the server Flask app make sure you are in the root directory of the project and run `python app.py`
 2. After running `python app.py` the server should be running on `http://127.0.0.1:5000`
 3. Go to `http://127.0.0.1:5000` in your broswer and you should see the site.

+## To Work On
+- Loading the entire dataset takes a long time to load, so need to find a quicker way to load the data.

 [Back To Top](#project-3-fifa-analytics)